 As we enter the holiday season we all have anticipation and expectations of the holidays.
 For some, it is pure joy: time with family and friends, great food, hanging out around the house, playing games, watching movies, shopping and decorating for Christmas.
 There are so many traditions and possibilities.
 Yet some have sadness around the holidays, due to loss or family dysfunction.
 This can be really painful, especially when others look so happy.

-Here are 2 simple tips to handling Thanksgiving:
+Here are 2 simple tips to prepare for the holidays:

 - Practice gratitude.
 Start now writing down 5 people and things you are grateful for.
 This will instantly put you in a good state of mind.
 Tell the people in your life that you love and appreciate them.
 Remember that everyone has a right to be the way they are and that we are all doing the best we can.
 Give everyone a break for being less than perfect, starting with yourself.